leangjia/blender_docs/trunk/blender_docs/manual/physics/particles/hair/dynamics.rst

 Distance
    The distance another object must get to the cloth for the simulation to repel the cloth out of the way.
-   Smaller values might give errors but gives some speed-up while larger will give unrealistic results if too large and can be slow.
+   Smaller values might cause errors but provide some speed-up while larger will give unrealistic results if too large and can be slow.
    It is best to find a good in between value.
 Impulse Clamping